mmcginnis9272/CYDERES-CS-Skills-Challenge/README.md

 mso-layout-grid-align:none;text-autospace:none'><span style='font-size:18.0pt;
 font-family:Helvetica;mso-bidi-font-family:Helvetica;mso-font-kerning:.5pt'>I
-also used the <span class=SpellE><b>remove_field</b></span> filter to remove all the extra data fields that Logstash created without asking it to, like host, original, event, log, etc.<o:p></o:p></span></p>
+also used the <span class=SpellE><b>remove_field</b></span> filter to remove all the extra data fields that Logstash created by default, like host, original, event, log, etc.<o:p></o:p></span></p>

 <p class=MsoNormal style='tab-stops:.5in 1.0in 1.5in 2.0in 2.5in 3.0in 3.5in 4.0in 4.5in 5.0in 5.5in 6.0in;